keyuno/atomic-swap-xcp/README.md

-# Atomic Swap between Bitcoin and CounterParty Assets (Testnet Demo)
+# Atomic Swap between Bitcoin and Counterparty Assets (Testnet Demo)

-The following documentation outlines a trustless atomic swap process between two parties, Alice and Bob, using the CounterParty protocol and BitcoinJS libraries.
-This atomic swap allows Alice to exchange her Bitcoin (BTC) for Bob's CounterParty asset (e.g., XCP) based on a predetermined exchange rate and amount.
+The following documentation outlines a trustless atomic swap process between two parties, Alice and Bob, using the Counterparty protocol and BitcoinJS libraries.
+This atomic swap allows Alice to exchange her Bitcoin (BTC) for Bob's Counterparty asset (e.g., XCP) based on a predetermined exchange rate and amount.

 ### Important Notes